Hyperbolic Geometry and Closed Bosonic String Field Theory I: The String Vertices Via Hyperbolic Riemann Surfaces: Discussions

 Adding stubs to the string vertex refers to the enlargement of the size of the region inside the moduli space that corresponds the string vertex.
 Taking $c_*$ very small corresponds to using very long stubs.
 For constructing a string field theory we are allowed to use stubs having arbitrary length.
 However, if we choose to add stubs having small length, then we need to find the higher order corrections to the string vertices.
 We can correct the string vertices up to an arbitrary order by solving the curvature correction equation (\ref{constantcurvatureq}) up to that order.
 We can then find the corrected string vertex by the procedure introduced in the previous section.
 Interestingly, the length of stubs determines the energy scale of the Wilsonian effective action of the string field theory \cite{Sen:2016qap}.
 We would also like to point out that choosing different interpolating functions $f$ and various values for the parameter $\delta$ give different choices of local coordinates for elementary string diagrams belongs to the near boundary region of string vertices.
 However, it is shown in \cite{Pius:2013sca,Pius:2014iaa,Sen:2014pia} that all such choices of local coordinates give same value for the measurable quantities.

-In the follow up papers, we developed these ideas further to provide a calculable framework for the covariant quantum closed bosonic string field theory.
+In a follow up paper, we developed these ideas further to provide a calculable framework for the covariant quantum closed bosonic string field theory.
 In particular, we explained the rules for the explicit evaluation of the closed bosonic string field theory action \cite{Moosavian:2017sev}.
-In a separate series of papers, we generalized the above constructions to the covariant closed superstring field theory \cite{Pius:2018pqr,MP06,Moosavian2019b}.
-To complete this program, it is essential to compute the correlation functions of conformal field theories on hyperbolic Riemann surfaces.
-We hope to report on this soon.

 {\bf Acknowledgement:} It is our pleasure to thank Davide Gaiotto and Ashoke Sen for the important comments on the draft and the detailed discussions.
 We thank Scott Wolpert and Barton Zwiebach for the helpful discussions.
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research \& Innovation.